 why is compassion important?

 Now that you have a better understanding of compassion, the next step is to learn why it is important in your life.
 Possibly the most important answer is because compassion is what keeps our society from falling apart.
 Imagine a world where compassion didn’t exist.
 People such as Mother Teresa or Marting King Jr. never would have made the huge impacts that they did, and people never would have selflessly sacrificed their lives in war.
 Compassion is what drives humans to do amazing things, not because it will benefit themselves, but because it will benefit humanity as a whole.

 On a smaller level, but by no means less important, compassion is what helps people form lasting and meaningful relationships.
 In order to build a strong relationship with another person, it’s important that you have the ability to express concern and care for that person when they need it.
 That is where compassion and empathy come into play.
 Compassion and empathy help enable feelings of love and kindness towards another, which is how you start to build a relationship.
 Additionally, these traits also allow you to identify and relate to the other person, which can lead to a myriad of other good traits in a relationship.

 unleash your compassion with karuna

-At karuna, we’ve developed our unique journey to help people just like you unleash the compassion inside so that we can better the world around us.
+At karuna, we’ve developed our unique community to help people just like you unleash the compassion inside so that we can better the world around us.
 We believe that by being compassionate towards others, you learn how to be compassionate to yourself, which can help you overcome anything from stress to childhood trauma.
-Kindness within our society doesn’t have to be a rare trait, and we plan to bridge the gap between science and psychology to help you be the powerful and compassionate human that we know you can be.
-Learn more about our cleansing retreats to see how karuna can make a difference in your life and community, and reach out to us to start your journey today!
+Come join us in the completely free reimagine happiness™ community, where you can become part of a vibrant network of karuna warriors and discover the transformational tools and resources we have waiting for you.
+It's time to start your personal happiness journey.
+See you there!